nathancy/jekyll-embed-video/README.md

 ## Embed Twitch

 Embedding Twitch clips requires an additional "Domain" parameter.
-See the [documentation](https://dev.twitch.tv/docs/embed/video-and-clips/#non-interactive-iframes-for-clips) for more details.
 Create a file in your `_includes` folder called `twitchPlayer.html` with this code inside:

 ```
 <div class="embed-container">